IlMusu/IlMusuEnchantmentsMod/README.md

 3. Bow Item
 4. Crossbow Item

-## MOON JUMP ENCHANTMENT (V)
+## SKY JUMP ENCHANTMENT (V)
-The <b>Moon Jump Enchantment</b> allows the player to perform multiple jumps while already in mid-air: the number of jumps increases with the level of the enchantment and a Leaping Effect can be used to perform higher jumps: at the maximum level, it allows the player to perform 10 mir-air jumps.
+The <b>Sky Jump Enchantment</b> allows the player to perform multiple jumps while already in mid-air: the number of jumps increases with the level of the enchantment and a Leaping Effect can be used to perform higher jumps: at the maximum level, it allows the player to perform 10 mir-air jumps.

 <details>
 <summary><b>Details here</b></summary>